triamnetwork/triam-docs/docs/new_features_in_version2.md

 ---

 ## Overview
 At this time, we are customizing token fee at application layer that allows an exchange to has token fee.
 A holding fee wallet will be received this fee and the source account will lost corresponding.
 Triam network hasn't this feature.
 But, at this vervion, we implemented it.
-This makes it not only easy for developing the bussinesses of third parties but also atracts more users to join Triam network.
+This makes it not only easy for developing the bussinesses of third parties but also attracts more users to join Triam network.

 We created 3 new operations to:
 - Has token's info for setting token fee in exchange.